cppitems/cppitems/items/001/item.md

 ```bash
 clang-format grid.h # prints formatted file to console
 ```
-where the dominant adoptions are whitespace/newline arrangements.
+where the dominant adoptions are white space/newline arrangements.
 Note that this is a lightweight standalone tool, e.g., it does not try to compile the code.

 > Could clang-format also be used for refactoring tasks?